Raguggg/admission-application-tracker/README.md

 - **PDF Generation:** reportlab
 - **Testing:** Pytest

-## Assumptions & Design Decisions

-- **Single Application per User:** Each user is allowed only one active application.
-Attempts to create multiple applications are blocked.
-- **Role-Based Access:** The application distinguishes between regular users and administrators.
-Admin users have exclusive access to certain endpoints (e.g., course management, document type management, application review).
-- **Default Admin User:** The application automatically creates a default admin user (`admin@gmail.com`) with a preset password (`admin`) on the first run if no admin exists.
-- **File Storage:** Uploaded documents and generated admission letters are stored in dedicated directories (`UPLOADS` and `ADMISSION_LETTER`).
-These directories are automatically created if they do not exist.
-- **Data Validation:** User input is validated using Pydantic models to ensure data consistency (e.g., age verification, phone number format).
-- **Application Status Workflow:** The application follows a status flow from `INCOMPLETE` → `PENDING` → `APPROVED`/`REJECTED`, with specific actions (such as document uploads and admission letter generation) triggering status changes.
-- **Error Handling:** The application includes basic error handling, returning appropriate HTTP status codes and error messages for invalid operations (e.g., duplicate registrations, invalid document uploads).

-### CI/CD Pipeline
+## CI/CD Pipeline 🚀

 We have a GitHub Actions workflow set up for continuous integration and deployment (CI/CD).
 This workflow automatically runs `pytest` in a cloud environment on every push to the repository.

 #### Workflow Overview:
 - **Trigger:** The workflow runs on every push and pull request to the main or feature branches.